• About

 frying onions in sunflower oil.

-Sunflower oil yields the most crispy fried onions.
+Chop the onions into thin circles.
+Allow the onions tossed in flour to rest for 30 minutes prior to frying.
 Fry the onions in oil until golden brown, then put them on a paper towel lined plate.

 Make The Fresh Red Sauce (Optional)